 How about security applications?
 Take a look at this strategic investment Citibank made with Feedzai in 2016.
 Feedzai, the global data science enterprise, works both for online and in-person banking by constantly analyzing data in real-time to identify fraudulent patterns.

 It’s important to remember that in all cases, AI is a valuable tool for efficiency and automation.
 But it doesn’t take the place of human expertise.
 On balance, it will make those experts far more agile in their roles than without.
 But sometimes, human operators have a sense that machines can’t make up for.

 2. Online Banking

-In a Digital Banking Report, it’s shown that 82% of consumers go online first to research a product, and 59% of those never speak to a representative.
+In a Digital Banking Report, 82% of consumers go online first to research a product.
+And 59% of those never speak to a representative.
 You know, just in case there was any doubt that you need a digital arm these days.

 While most banks have managed to offer some online functionality to users, we’re talking less about making the feature available and more about improving on it.

 The fact is, too many banking websites don’t focus on the customer’s journey, or give enough attention to each touch point.
 A banking website should not only invest in security, but ensure easy accessibility.
 That means designing an efficient user experience on a variety of devices from tablets to smartphones, while maintaining a consistent brand identity throughout.